Bemoliph/Elite-Dangerous-Downloader/README.md

 ### Troubleshooting ###
 #### Is there any way to verify the files were downloaded correctly? ####
-Log into the official launcher, then click your e-mail address > Validate Game Files.
+Log into the official launcher, then click your account name (top) > Validate Game Files.